cedadev/jasmin-workshop/exercises/ex09/README.md

    https://catalogue.ceda.ac.uk/uuid/8aa70a91378d455ea63a2a1953858a7f

-   Following the "Download" link on the page reveals a browseable data path that reveals the 2-metre temperature data can be found under:
+   Following the "Download" link (when logged in with your CEDA account) on the page reveals a browseable data path that shows the 2-metre temperature data can be found
+   under:

    https://data.ceda.ac.uk/badc/ecmwf-era51/data/oper/an_sfc/2005/01/01
    (e.g. file: `ecmwf-era51_oper_an_sfc_200501010000.2t.nc`)